 9:30 am Coffee, conversation, and registration

-While you’re checking in, getting your coffee, and saying hello, take a minute to share some thoughts with your colleagues and peers community about issues in your community.
+While you’re checking in, getting your coffee, and saying hello, take a minute to share some thoughts with your colleagues and peers community about public art ssues in your community.
 We’ll have big pieces of paper set up and plenty of markers to use, so you can be as creative as possible.
 And, if you want to talk to others about your issues, add your name and contact info (anonymous comments are ok, too).
 We’ll use some of those ideas and issues to mark tables at lunch for people who want to get together to talk more.
 We'll help the conversation continue after the Summit, too.
-And, make some art at the beginning, middle, or end of the gathernig, with Summit artist-in-residence Gabrielle Javier-Cerulli.
+And, make some art at the beginning, middle, or end of the gathering, with Summit artist-in-residence Gabrielle Javier-Cerulli.

 10 am Welcome and introductions (small group exercise)

 11 am Presentation #1: public art as community investment

 -Stephanie Samarippa, Outreach Director, Department of Neighborhood Services, City of Milwaukee

 -Kathleen Beck, Chair, Public Art Initiative of Egg Harbor

 Enjoy informal conversation with old and new friends, or, join a resource table to talk to expert advisors and learn about specific issues.
 Table facilitators and topics include:

 -Carol Wetuski, Community Development Specialist, USDA Rural Development - Wisconsin - rural development through community engagement

 -Stacey Williams-Ng, Director, Wallpapers City - "Artist Selection: Best practices for artist calls, jurying and invitationals in public art"

 12:45 pm Advocacy update with Anne Katz, Director, Arts Wisconsin